DannyBen/victor/README.md

 Related Projects
 --------------------------------------------------

+[victor-opal] is a Victor playground that works in the browser.

 [Icodi] is a Ruby gem that uses Victor to generate consistent random icon images, similar to GitHub's identicon.

 [![Icodi](assets/icodi.svg)][icodi]

-[victor-opal] is a playground of victor which works on browsers.

 ---